Nelson Feathers

 Anyway, that all added up to a very good opportunity for egg retrieval.
 An unbanded pair, using an accessible nest, not far off the ground, with an accessible nest bowl, recent laying, and proof of eggs in the nest.
 So I emailed the information to the Department of Conservation Orange-Fronted Parakeet Recovery team.
 They had a meeting on Monday, and on Tuesday two of their crew drove from Rangiora to Nelson to collect some eggs from this nest.

 On Wednesday the DoC crew roped the tree, climbed up and inspected the eggs.
-[The tree had been strung on a previous visit, this is achieved with a crossbow and a roll of string.
-The dart is fired over a branch above the nest, after several attempts the string goes where it's wanted, and tied off for potential future use.
+[The tree had been strung on a previous visit, this is achieved with a slingshot and fishing reel.
+The sinker is fired over a branch above the nest.
 When it's time to climb the tree, a rope is pulled up by the string.]
-The eggs were analysed by light (shining a light through to observe developmental stage), and concluded the five eggs were 5 to 15 days old.
+The eggs were candled (shining a light through to observe developmental stage); it was concluded the five eggs were 5 to 15 days old.
 This was four days after my mobile-phone-on-a-stick nest inspection, suggesting the eggs were 1 to 11 days old at the time.

 On Thursday the DoC crew and a few other helpers (including me) visited again to retrieve the eggs.
 Initially Megan (DoC) climbed the tree to see if the female was in the nest (she was).